jeanleos/terrain-destruction/README.md

 2. `--width`: Changes the window's width
 3. `--height`: Changes the window's height
 4. `--cellsize`: Changes the size of cells (in pixels)
-5. `--seed`: Changes Perlin's seed for terrain generation
+5. `--seed`: Changes the current noise's seed for terrain generation
+6. `--noise`: Use a noise generation (perlin, fbm)

-Example: `cargo run --release -- --width=500 --height=500`
+Example: `cargo run --release -- --width=500 --height=500 --noise perlin`

 ## Explored features during this project